-The same holds true when it comes to building wealth for the future.
-Some investors focus strictly on returns and how fast they can grow their money.
-Others protect themselves against the inevitability of a correction or a bear market by using various risk management strategies.
+But it all comes down to the specific investor.
+Some have higher risk tolerances, and think less about investment risk management than others.
+Either way, investors can take measures to protect themselves against the inevitability of a correction or a bear market by using various risk management strategies.

-An investor’s risk tolerance is usually determined by three main factors:
+That includes thinking deeply about an investor’s risk tolerance, which is usually determined by three main factors:

 Risk capacity: How much can the investor afford to lose without it affecting actual financial security?
 Risk capacity can vary based on age, personal financial goals, and an investor’s timeline for reaching those goals.